nexpy/nexpy/doc/source/pythongui.rst

     any field in the copy buffer is too large to be stored in memory, its data is copied to an HDF5 memory-mapped file using the h5py copy module.

+**Paste As Link**
+    Pastes a link to the copied node in the selected group.
+Both the copied node and the selected group must share the same root.

 **Delete Data**
     Deletes the selected tree item.